 2681-03 GENERAL REQUIREMENTS AND GUIDANCE

-To facilitate inspection planning and tracking, the inspection procedures (IPs) are grouped into the following Physical Security Suites (PS): Highly-Enriched Uranium (HEU) Security Measures Low-Enriched Uranium (LEU) Security Measures ; Transportation Security ; and SNM-MSS Security Measures (see Exhibit 2).
-Although the title of Physical Security the term “HEU,” to any Category I fuel cycle facility containing equal or greater than formula quantity of SSNM. applies to any Category III fuel cycle facility as well as uranium conversion facilities.
+To facilitate inspection planning and tracking, the inspection procedures (IPs) are grouped into the following Physical Security Suites (PS): Highly-Enriched Uranium (HEU) Security Measures (PS1); Low-Enriched Uranium (LEU) Security Measures (PS2); Transportation Security (PS3); and SNM-MSS Security Measures (PS4) (see Exhibit 2).
+Although the title of Physical Security Suite PS1 contains the term “HEU,” this suite applies to any Category I fuel cycle facility containing equal or greater than formula quantity of SSNM.
+PS2 applies to any Category III fuel cycle facility as well as uranium conversion facilities.
 The appropriate procedures (portions of the corresponding PS suites) to be used in conducting security inspections of different types of fuel facilities and transportation programs and activities and the associated inspection frequencies are specified in Exhibits 3 through 8.

-It should be noted that much of the specific criteria referred to or contained in the safeguards IP (other than that in the regulations) provides only general guidance relative to those commitments that an inspector might expect to find in , or their associated implementing procedures.
-As such, it should be recognized that these criteria are only enforceable if a licensee commits to follow them in -and implementing procedures, or if they are required by license condition.
-If the inspector finds that or instructions appear to inadequately address regulatory requirements, and the current and license conditions either do not or inadequately address this apparent deficiency, the inspector should confer with licensing personnel to determine what action is needed to rectify this situation.
+It should be noted that much of the specific criteria referred to or contained in the safeguards IP (other than that in the regulations) provides only general guidance relative to those commitments that an inspector might expect to find in licensee security plans, or their associated implementing procedures.
+As such, it should be recognized that these criteria are only enforceable if a licensee commits to follow them in NRC-approved security plans and

+implementing procedures, or if they are required by license condition.
+If the inspector finds that security implementing procedures or instructions appear to inadequately address regulatory requirements, and the current security plans and license conditions either do not or inadequately address this apparent deficiency, the inspector should confer with licensing personnel to determine what action is needed to rectify this situation.

-The inspection program should tend to favor activities that test and/or actively examine the compliance and the effectiveness of the .
+The inspection program should tend to favor activities that test and/or actively examine the compliance and the effectiveness of the security system.
 If doubts exist concerning the intent of a particular requirement, licensing personnel should be consulted in a joint effort to clarify the meaning of such requirements.

 When conducting security inspections of SNM or irradiated fuel shipments, only one inspection report should be prepared for each shipment, even when it passes through more than one Region.
 In such cases, the Region in which the shipping licensee’s corporate office exists will coordinate the inspection effort, relying on other Regional Offices’ personnel when necessary to ensure complete inspection effort.
 The supporting office(s) will submit inspection information to the coordinating office which will prepare an inspection report to encompass the entire inspection activity.
 The report number will be determined by the coordinating office in the same manner used for determining the report numbers of fixed site inspections.

--that
+The PS1 inspection procedures include a risk-informed structure that is depicted within the procedures through the application of a “tier level” format to indicate the risk significance of the inspection requirements within the specified sample.
+The inspection requirements are separated into three tier level sections (Tier I, Tier II, and Tier III) with the most risk significant being assigned to the Tier I section of the procedure.
+This tier level concept ensures that a licensee’s physical protection program and protective strategy receive inspection oversight relative to the risk significance of the specific elements that comprise the licensee’s security programs.

 END